Nova Scotia election roundup

 ---

-NDP Leader Gary Burrill says his party will increase the minimum wage to $15 an hour by 2020 if elected.
+NDP Leader Gary Burrill says his party's platform will be released in about a week.

-He says the move would help an estimated 130,000 lower income workers.
+Burrill reiterated Friday that he is willing to run a deficit to pump funding into areas such as health care and education.

-Burrill says the plan includes a commission on the economy that would consult with businesses, corporations, and not-for-profits to determine how to help them adapt to the wage increase.
+He wouldn't offer up any possible deficit figures, but said funding for programs and departments will be "commensurate with the level of the problem."

 (The Canadian Press)